philou/built-in-quality-game/Rules.md

 Every 10 minutes, the organizers will provide you red (improvement) tickets that you can use to master a new skill.

-1. Discuss until you come to an agreement of what skill you want to invest in.
+1. Discuss until you come to an agreement about what skill you want to invest in.
 2. When the improvement ticket reaches production, pause and read the best practice reference documentation aloud.